jfbellemare2011/proping/proping-all_in_one-1.1.6/proping-linux-1.1.6/proping-linux-DEBIAN-SLACKWARE-REDHAT-1.1.6/README.txt

 #			  ░░         ░░   ░ ░ ░ ░ ▒  ░░        ▒ ░   ░   ░ ░ ░ ░   ░
 #			              ░         ░ ░            ░           ░       ░
 #
-#	1-Let's you use the file (./configure.bash), before running the service, do not forget to make an executive with
+#	1- Optional; if you want to compile the script, proping.
+Let's you use the file (./configure.bash), before running the service, do not forget to make an executive with (chmod 755).
-#	(chmod 755).
 #
 #	2-Must use the file (./install) before running the service, do not forget to make an executive with (chmod 755).
 #